dotnet/sdk/src/VirtualMonoRepo/README.template.md

 ## Limitations

-**This is a work-in-progress and an experiment.**
+**This is a work-in-progress.**
 There are considerable limitations to what is possible at the moment.
 For an extensive list of current limitations, please see [Temporary Mechanics](src/arcade/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#temporary-mechanics).

-The VMR is expected to become non-experimental by .NET 8 Preview 1 (Februrary, 2023).
-This means it won't be short-lived anymore and we won't be reserving the right to delete and re-create it anymore.
-Other limitations might apply until the .NET 9 timeframe.
 See the [Unified Build roadmap](src/arcade/Documentation/UnifiedBuild/Roadmap.md) for more details.

 ### Supported platforms